nintenfando/AliSyed-LianzhiLin-WebScraper/README.md

 Run it on Cmd or Visual Studio (recommended).

 ## Sources
-Google.
-Gmail API Overview.
-Google for Developers, https://developers.google.com/workspace/gmail/api/guides.
-Accessed 13 May 2025.

-StackOverflow, How do I resolve ClassNotFoundException?, https://stackoverflow.com/questions/17408769/how-do-i-resolve-classnotfoundexception
+StackOverflow, How do I resolve ClassNotFoundException?, 1 July 2013, https://stackoverflow.com/questions/17408769/how-do-i-resolve-classnotfoundexception

 CodeAcademy.
 How to Send Emails Using Gmail API.
 YouTube, 31 July 2023, https://youtu.be/xtZI23hxetw?si=cqhZHVF1cUA6u-eR.

+Google Workspace, Gmail API Overview, Google, 7 May 2025, https://developers.google.com/workspace/gmail/api/guides

 ## Requirement Checklist
 _Feel free to add any checklist items below to best communicate with your group_